 In a word, NGS will modernize.
-New tools, new manuals, new theories, new products and services - all of which support the NGS mission, but which do so in ways that utilize modern technologies and serve the public needs - will be developed and distributed over the next decade.
+Better tools, new manuals, new theories, new products and services-all in support of the NGS mission, but which do so in ways that utilize modern technologies and serve the public needs-will be developed and distributed over the next decade.
+Anything less than the most efficient approach to the NGS mission will be transformed into modern, efficient methods with constant vigilance toward the needs of the NGS stakeholders and respect for the cost-efficient spending of American tax dollars.